Leduc No. 1: Background

-In fact, oil was not discovered initially, but rather naphtha – a form of natural gas – and Calgary settled into an economic recession that accompanied the outset of the First World War.
+In fact, oil was not discovered initially, but rather wet natural gas that yielded liquid naphtha upon reaching the surface, and Calgary settled into an economic recession that accompanied the outset of the First World War.
 A second major natural gas discovery brought renewed interest in 1924 when the Royalite No. 4 well blew in with a mammoth fire that burned uncontrolled for nearly a month.
 This find was made at a depth of 1140 m.
 The new discovery resulted in the drilling of hundreds of wells in the region over the next 20 years.
 The first major crude oil discovery at Turner Valley was made in 1936 at a depth of 2080 m, the deepest well in Alberta at the time.
 The Turner Valley oil field reached a peak production of 10 e6oilbbl in 1942, four years after it was recognized as the largest oil field in the British Empire.

 In the 30 years following the initial discovery of 1914, oil companies spent over $150 million on exploration and development but found no major reserves of note.
 The provincial government resorted to subsidies and tax relief for companies to encourage further exploration.
 Imperial Oil alone had drilled 133 wildcat wells throughout the province, all of which failed to yield significant quantities of oil.
 By the mid-1940s, the company neared the decision of abandoning the search for oil in the province in favour of focusing on the production of synthetic gasoline out of natural gas.
 While the majority of the company's efforts drilled down only into Cretaceous levels where the Turner Valley strike was discovered, some of Imperial's geologists believed that greater reserves could be found deeper below the earth's surface.
 They convinced the company's technical committee to attempt one more deep drilling effort.
 Imperial's board of directors reluctantly supported the new effort, but made it known that this well, initially known as Wildcat No. 134, would be the company's last-chance effort.